bikashtudu/rubiks-cube/README.md

 # Rubik's Cube
-- Rubiks cube with textures on each faces
+- Rubik's cube with textures on each faces